mturhanlar/turme/README.md

 Learning addict

-I will write that blog to make myself more organized and be helpful to the community.&#x20;
+I will write that blog to make myself more organized and be helpful to the community.